Holographic-Sol/icue_display/README.txt

 Install:
 iCUEDisplay.exe will create its files and shortcut withing the directory iCUEDisplay is ran. iCUE Display can then be ran quietly from the created shortcut.
+To re-install/update to the same directory please delete config.dat, .vbs, .lnl and .bat. iCUEDisplay is portable and will install itself into its current working directory when executed for the first time.

 Requirements:
 Python Version: 3.9